cyber-duckie/proxmox-vpn-stream/README.md

 Network routing is handled using policy-based routing, iptables, and Proxmox container configuration.

 This setup benefits from a future-proof architecture that allows adding LXC containers for Home Assistant, Frigate, and other home-automation services to the extent to which the underlying hardware can support it.

+> [!NOTE]
+> This guide assumes basic familiarity with Proxmox, Linux networking, and WireGuard.
+> Commands are provided verbatim for reproducibility, not as an introduction to these tools.

 ⚠️ Disclaimer